-Compact fluorescent lights, or CFLs, are the latest innovation in lighting, proving to save consumers a lot of money over the older style incandescent light bulb.
-The evidence of this amazing money saving move can be demonstrated by looking more closely at cumulative effects of their usage.
+Compact fluorescent lights, or CFLs, are the latest innovation in lighting, proving to save consumers a lot of money over the older-style incandescent light bulb.
+The evidence of this amazing money-saving move can be demonstrated by looking more closely at the cumulative effects of their usage.
 I set out to compare my personal usage with that predicted by my power company using a calculator on the company's website.

 The Power Totals

 In August of 2008, I decided to begin adding CFL bulbs every month and to replace the incandescent bulbs.
 On my budget, I planned to replace one or two bulbs per month.
 Since some of the bulbs were different types of CFL lights, their prices differed.
 In June of 2010, I finished replacing all of the incandescents and was able to compare the savings for one month, July 2008 (no CFLs) and July 2010 (all CFLs).